How to Be Loved

-How to be Loved (Jak być kochaną) is a Polish film released in 1963, directed by Wojciech Has.
+How to be Loved (Jak być kochaną) is a 1963 Polish film, directed by Wojciech Has.

 The film, based on a novel of the same name by Kazimierz Brandys, examines the emotional casualties of war, which is perhaps the central theme of the Polish Film School.
 On a deeper level, the film manages to construct a personal tragedy that results from a struggle of egoism and cowardice versus devotion and courage.